2018 - YOUTH ENVIRONMENTAL AMBASSADORS PROGRAM

-- Biosphere Environmental Education t-shirt, journal and name tag
+- Biosphere Environmental Education t-shirt, journal, name tag and other swag

 Here's what's not included in the expedition cost:

-- Your travel to Sane Jose, Costa Rica, our gateway location; we encourage participants to use their airline reward miles to cover the cost of flights
+- Your travel to and from Ottawa, Ontario, our gateway location; we encourage participants to use their airline reward miles to cover the cost of flights

 - Any travel or additional activities you choose to undertake outside of the formal expedition dates